 PNR data are among the most important information to be used in this context.
-PASS PNR Retrieval therefore supports the coverage of the three main pillars of travel risk management:
+The PNR management solution therefore supports the coverage of the three main pillars of travel risk management:

 In order to prevent an incident to happen, our clients can observe market threats such as geopolitical threats (civil unrest, war, recent terror incidents, raised threat levels), criminal threats (rates of violent crimes, kidnapping, petty crime, drug trafficking), regulatory threats (border restrictions, tax codes, workers’ rights, drug laws, sex trade), cultural threats (women’s and LGBT rights), infectious diseases (Ebola, Zika, Avian flu), pandemics (COVID-19) and environmental hazards (quality of air, earthquakes, hurricanes, tornados).
 Such information can be combined with the traveler’s profile – their ranking, health, vaccinations, travel patterns and compliance (gaps in travel data or risky moves such as international car rentals or car rentals following long haul flights).
 Our PNR management solution allows clients to retrieve the PNR data of an upcoming trip from third parties such as mulit-GDSs by asking the TMS or OBT provider to place their employees’ PNRs on a specific queue which we monitor consistently and retrieve PNRs in case of bookings or changes.